 Nearly 30 million Americans – 9.3 percent of the population – have diabetes.
 Another 86 million have prediabetes.
-To address that level of potential risk in northwest Montana, Kalispell Regional Healthcare's Diabetes Education and Prevention program specializes in self-management, education and lifestyle coaching, empowering individuals to take control of diabetes or, if at risk, to prevent diabetes.
+To address that level of potential risk in northwest Montana, Kalispell Regional Healthcare's Diabetes Education & Prevention program specializes in self-management, education and lifestyle coaching, empowering individuals to take control of diabetes or, if at risk, to prevent diabetes.

 Diagnosing and Preventing Diabetes

 When a person has diabetes, the body either does not produce enough insulin or cannot use insulin correctly.
 Diabetes is diagnosed when fasting blood glucose is higher than 125 mg/dL, random blood glucose is higher than 199 mg/dL or hemoglobin A1c is higher than 6.4 percent.
 Once diagnosed with diabetes, the risk for developing diabetes-related complications, such as heart, kidney, eye and nerve diseases, increases significantly if blood glucose levels remain elevated.

 Before a person is diagnosed with diabetes, blood glucose levels are elevated for months or even years.
 Prediabetes is diagnosed with a fasting blood glucose of 100-125 mg/dL, a random glucose of 140-199 mg/dL or a hemoglobin A1c of 5.7-6.4 percent.
 At these levels of blood glucose exposure, blood vessels start to become damaged and the long-term complications of diabetes may begin to develop.

 It is important for every individual to know their blood glucose levels because diabetes can be prevented with lifestyle changes that contribute to weight loss and increased activity.